 Earth Day.
 Earth Month…no, let’s call it Earth Day every day.
 Picking up trash along the river on Earth Day is great, but let’s think bigger.
 What can we do to keep it from getting there in the first place?
 Remembering to turn the water off while brushing our teeth is fantastic, but let’s go a step further.
 Let’s turn our yards into water capturing basins that return water to the aquifer.
 There is so much more we can do to help Mother Earth.
 Here are some great ideas :

-Earth Day Check List – from the National Resource Defense Council.
-From simple things like bringing a bag to the store to more thorough ideas like “repair instead of replace,” check out This Green Life for tips to a greener Earth Day (life).
+Green Home Check List – From simple things like bringing a bag to the store to more thorough ideas like “repair instead of replace,” check out this tips to a greener Earth Day (life).

 Take the Carbon Footprint Quiz – see how many earths it takes to support your lifestyle.
 (Here at Gardenerd it would take 3-4 planets if everyone lived like we do, and we thought we were pretty good!)